ubports/docs.ubports.com/contribute/bug-tracking.rst

 Milestones are used for stable OTA releases only.
 In general, milestones for the work-in-progress OTA and the next OTA are created.
 The ETA is set once the work on the release starts (that is 6 weeks from start date), but can be adjusted afterwards.
-Learn more in :doc:`release-schedule <release-schedule>`.
+Learn more in :ref:`Release Schedule <release_schedule>`.

 Assignees
 ---------